-As it is not feasible to construct an experimental scenario with controllable noise characteristics, in Section IV we investigated H-RCA's performance in the controlled environment of ns-2 simulations.
-As experiments can reveal difficulties not predicted by theory or simulation, in this section we report on exploratory experiments using the apparatus described in Appendix I. We compare H-RCA's throughput with that of SampleRate [1] and AMRR [2] as currently implemented by the MadWiFi driver on the Atheros chipset.
-In all experiments, stations always have 1kB packets to send using the 802.11a rate-set with a minimum contention window of 16.
+It is not feasible to construct an experimental scenario with controllable noise characteristics, so in Section IV we inves-

+Fig. 16.
+Total Throughput in AWGN channel, SNR Step and 5 station.
+Simulation data tigated H-RCA's performance in the controlled environment of ns-2 simulations.
+As experiments can reveal difficulties not predicted by theory or simulation, in this section we report on experiments using the apparatus described in Appendix I. We compare H-RCA's throughput with that of Minstrel [2], SampleRate, [3], AMRR [4] and Onoe [5] as implemented in the MadWiFi driver for the Atheros chipset, and RRAA [6] as implemented by ourselves in the absence of a publicly available implementation.
+In all experiments, stations always have 1,000 B UDP packets to send using the 802.11a rate-set.